IT-Administrators/PSForAdmins/README.md

-PowerShell scripts and modules for admins.
+Batch scripts for admins.

-I'm using powershell and i'm interested in improving my powershell skills.
+Most of the time i'm using Powershell, but sometimes i need to run scripts from within a batchfile or cmd because i can't change the executionpolicy.

-I'm working as an IT-Admin, so working with powershell is daily business.
+So i will post here some helpful batch scripts.

-Feel free to contribute with tips, scripts or even modules.
+Fell free to contribute with tips and tricks.